vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 has a single child is blessed with progeny; HV I. 951-52.
 Mārgapāli-bandhana-on K. śu.
 1; vide p.
 205 above.
 Mārgaśirṣakrtya-Vide KR 442-474, VKK 482-487, NS 209-211,

 SmK 427-432.
 The whole of the month is held sacred in the Tamil country and bhajan parties go round the whole morning; the Gitā (X. 35 ) avers that Mārg. is the best among months and identifies it with Lord Kr̥ṣṇa.
 Some of the less important matters may be noted here.
 In Kṛtayuga the gods began the year on the first tithi of Mārg, and the sage Kāśyapa created the beautiful Kāśmira country; therefore celebration should be held on it (KR 452 ); Mārg. su.
-12 a person should fast on the 12th tithi on each dyādaśī for a year from Mārg. to K. and should on each dyādaśī dwell on one of the twelve names of Viṣṇu from Keśava to Damodara and offer worship; he becomes jātismara (one
+12 a person should fast on the 12th tithi on each dyādaśī for a year from Mārg. to K. and should on each dyādaśī dwell on one of the twelve names of Viṣṇu from Keśava to Dāmodara and offer worship; he becomes jātismara (one

 List of tratas